HutchBook.com

 Here's the annual review of statistics covering the previous six years:

-My total investment in the Hutchinson Bottle Directory initiative during the past 47 years has increased to over 23,500 hours.
+My personal investment in the Hutchinson Bottle Directory initiative has increased to a total of over 24,000 hours during the past 48 years.

 Ron F.